-The largest category of expenditure (see Figure 3 below) is related to the personnel required to provide Metro's services and programs - 65 percent of operating expenses are for wages and benefits.
-The Task Force reviewed data regarding operator pay rates for Metro and 29 other public transit agencies around the country, including seven in Washington state.
+The largest category of expenditure (see Figure 3) is related to the personnel required to provide Metro's services and programs-65 percent of operating expenses are for wages and benefits.
+The task force reviewed data regarding operator pay rates for Metro and 29 other public transit agencies around the country, including seven in Washington state.
 Metro ranked second in the percentage increase in the top hourly rate for operator wages between 2004 and 2009.
 Six other transit agencies in Washington state were in the top 15.
-Nine percent of Metro's operating expenses are comprised of payments to King County government for overhead charges and internal services purchased by Metro from other County departments.
+Nine percent of Metro's operating expenses are composed of payments to King County government for overhead charges and internal services that Metro "purchases" from other County departments (e.g., public safety services).